 |Roza Shanina with fellow sniper Dusya Krasnoborova.|

 Entering the built-up areas of East Prussia exposed everyone to random sniper fire, and the artillery and rocket fire became intense.
 The Germans were fighting with extreme savagery out of sheer desperation.
 Contrary to what one might think, Soviet casualties during this late stage of the war were enormous.
 Ultimately, it was German artillery that got Roza (some sources say a grenade).
 While serving in the 144th Rifle Division, she was mortally wounded by a shell fragment on 27 January 1945 near Richau Estate (later Telmanovka) in East Prussia (near Novobobruysk in Kaliningrad Oblast, Russia).
-It appeared that she was sheltering another soldier with her body when she got hit.
+It appeared that she was sheltering another soldier with her body when she got hit with shrapnel (both perished).
 Roza Shanina died the next day.
 Her remains are located in Znamensk, Kaliningrad Oblast.

 Roza was not the top sniper of the war, nor the top female sniper (that would be Lyudmila Pavlichenko, 309 kills).
 However, her reputation and trail-blazing spirit was immense, and her picture appeared during the war in various Soviet media outlets and even some Western ones as well (such as Canadian newspapers that termed her "the unseen terror of East Prussia").
 Despite dying at the tender age of 20, her fame is immortal.
 After her death, she received numerous accolades and awards, some quite recent.
 She became even more of a national heroine than she had been in life, though during her life she was honored as well.
 You may never have heard the name Roza Shanina before, and may never again, but in Russia she is a legend.